openedx/ecommerce/docs/features.rst

 Feature Toggling
 ================

 All new features/functionality should be released behind a feature gate.
-This allows us to easily disable features in the event that an issue is discovered in production.
+This allows us to release new features in a controlled manner and easily disable features in the event that an issue is discovered in production.
 This project uses the `Waffle <http://waffle.readthedocs.org/en/latest/>`_ library for feature gating.

-Waffle supports three types of feature gates (listed below).
-We typically use flags and switches since samples are random and not ideal for our needs.
+Waffle supports three types of feature gates, listed below.

     Flag
         Enable a feature for specific users, groups, users meeting certain criteria (e.g. authenticated or staff),